 image- official rendering of 2014 new Hyundai Elite i20 Rear

 The 2014 New Elite i20 from Hyundai has been designed based on the Fluidic Sculpture 2.0 design principle from Hyundai.
 Some of the major design elements include sleeker headlapms, bolder front grille with larger hexagonal design, powerful stance with large hood.
 C-Pillars have been darkened to make it look more sporty and larger in size, we see similar cues in some popular cars like EcoSport.
 The rear is also very neatly designed with sleek tail lamp combination clusters.
 It somewhat resembles the Brazilian cousin of i20, the HB20.
-We will bring you a drive report & video review very soon, so make sure you sign-up for and for latest updates.
+We will bring you a drive report & video review very soon, so make sure you sign-up for our email newsletter and official youtube video channel for latest updates.

 Have a look at the official teaser video from Hyundai below: